HR Personnel Files

 • A University attorney or other appropriate officer when needed in connection with any action brought by the employee against the University.

-• Other persons acting in compliance with federal, state or local laws such as auditors, equal employment opportunity investigators, etc., or in response to a lawfully issued subpoena or court order.
+• Other persons acting in compliance with federal, state or local laws such as auditors, Office for Institutional Compliance investigators, etc., or in response to a lawfully issued subpoena or court order.

 • University supervisory or administrative personnel who can establish a justifiable need.

 The file shall be reviewed in the Office of Human Resources in the presence of a member of the Office of Human Resources staff.
 Employees may take notes or make copies.
-Employees have the right to insert concise information in their files in response to material they deem unfair or incorrect.
+If an Employee believes that an inaccurate performance evaluation has been rendered, a written response to the evaluation may be submitted as outlined in the Employee Handbook, G7.02-5.4.

 It is the policy of the University that former employees are not entitled to access their closed personnel records (absent subpoena or other legal process), nor may they access the personnel records of any other employee whether former or currently employed.